WBRK-dev/wanime/README.md

 # WAnime

-Anime website made with Laravel.
+An anime website made with Laravel 10, Bootstrap 5 and an <a href="https://github.com/ghoshRitesh12/aniwatch-api">Anime API</a>.
+Watch anime, save anime to your watchlist, review an anime and get stats about your watchlist.

 ## Features
 - Watch anime